FedSRD: Sparsify-Reconstruct-Decompose for Communication-Efficient Federated Large Language Models Fine-Tuning: Related Works

 \subsection{Parameter-Efficient Fine-Tuning}

-The large scale of modern LLMs makes the full-parameter fine-tuning computationally prohibitive in many resource-constrained environments, such as on mobile or edge devices.
-To address this, Parameter-Efficient Fine-Tuning (PEFT) methods~\cite{ding2023parameter} have been developed, which freeze most of a pre-trained model's parameters and only update a small part.
-Current approaches include adapter-based methods~\cite{he2021towards, edalati2025krona, houlsby2019parameter, hu2022lora} that insert small, trainable modules between model layers, and prompting methods~\cite{petrov2023prompting, lester2021power}, such as prefix-tuning~\cite{li2021prefix}, that add learnable tokens to the input sequence.
+The large scale of modern LLMs makes the full-parameter fine-tuning computationally prohibitive in resource-constrained environments.
+To address this, Parameter-Efficient Fine-Tuning (PEFT) methods~\cite{ding2023parameter} freeze most of model parameters and only update a small part.
+Current approaches include adapter-based methods~\cite{he2021towards, edalati2025krona, houlsby2019parameter, hu2022lora} that insert small, trainable modules in models, and prompting methods~\cite{petrov2023prompting, lester2021power}, such as prefix-tuning~\cite{li2021prefix}, that add learnable tokens to the input sequence.
 Among these, Low-Rank Adaptation (LoRA)~\cite{hu2022lora} has emerged as a dominant and effective approach.
-The key insight of LoRA is that weight updates during fine-tuning possess a low intrinsic rank.
-LoRA represents the update for each target weight matrix as the product of two smaller, trainable low-rank matrices, significantly reducing the number of trainable parameters and associated memory footprint while achieving comparable performance.
+The key insight of LoRA is that weight updates in fine-tuning possess a low intrinsic rank.
+LoRA represents each weight matrix update as the product of two smaller, trainable low-rank matrices, significantly reducing the number of trainable parameters and memory footprint while achieving comparable performance.